tashifat/tashifat.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student at the Department of Electrical and Computer Engineering at the Oregon State University, Corvallis, Oregon.
+I am a second-year Ph.D. student at the [School of EECS, Oregon State University](https://eecs.oregonstate.edu/) at the Oregon State University, Corvallis, Oregon.

 Currently, I am working at the Wallace Energy Systems & Renewables Facility under the supervision of Dr. Ted Brekken.
 My research work is focused on the control and modeling of power electronics components with an emphasis on renewable energy technologies.